 Sometimes it can be tempting to provide more information than is necessary, or to provide information that is not directly relevant to the application, particularly when you are writing about personal information.
-Try to keep your writing focused on answering the questions asked, and only on answering those questions.
+Try to keep your writing focused on answering only the questions asked.
 Make sure every statement you have is helping to build your case or answer one of those questions.
 If it is not directly related to the topic or does not enhance your reason for attending the program, you should remove it from your essay.